- Can I use my mobile phone in China?

 l) Avoid going out on the streets too late at night.

 What to do if I lose my property?

-We sincerely hope everything will be going smoothly in your China tour.
-If unfortunately you lose your properties, China Odyssey Tours will try our best to help you with it through our local tour guides in each city.
-If necessary, our tour guide will go to police station or related office with you and help you report the issue.
+We sincerely hope everything will be going smoothly on your China tour.
+If unfortunately, you lose your properties, China Odyssey Tours will try our best to help you with it through our local tour guides in each city.
+If necessary, our tour guide will go to the police station or related office with you and help you report the issue.

 In case you lose passport in China, please do report to the local public security office as soon as possible, it will provide you with a certificate necessary for you to get an exit document at the embassy or consulate of your own country.

 If your credit card gets lost, please immediately call the issuing bank to report the loss of your card.

 - What kind of tour(s) can I get from you?

 - What documents are needed for visiting China?

 - Where to exchange currency in China?